 After getting his B.Sc. in Neuroscience (2019) from the University of Lethbridge, Jackson continued his education at the uLethbridge working towards his M.Sc. of Neuroscience.
 In 2019, he joined the Pellis lab in collaboration with Dr. Heather Hill (St. Mary’s University, San Antonio) to research play behavior in beluga whales.
 This research focused on the development of social behaviors and play behaviors in juvenile and adult whales.
 Now he is working on his PhD under the supervision of Dr. Sergio Pellis investigating the consequences of natural development on both brain and behavior in rats.
 He also has a keen interest in social behaviors, using social network analysis to understand social bonds, social relationships and movement analysis.
 His aims to better understand the development of social behavior and how play behaviors influence the development of the brain.

 In Fall 2020, Jackson did a Graduate Independent Study under my supervision on the behavioral structure of object play in belugas.
-In 2021/2022, Jackson and I are collaborating on a research project that uses detailed movement analysis to distinguish between functional and playful object-directed percussive actions in Balinese long-tailed macaques.
+Since 2021, Jackson and I have been collaborating on a research project that uses detailed movement analysis (via DeepLabCut) to distinguish between functional and playful object-directed percussive actions in Balinese long-tailed macaques.